microsoft/AdaptiveCards/source/nodejs/README.md

 * `adaptivecards-react` - React.js library

 Removed JS packages:
 * `adaptivecards-fabric` - A set of Fabric UI extensions for the Adaptive Cards JS renderer.
-This package has been deprecated, and please migrate to adaptivecards-fluentui. the source code is available in [21.09](https://github.com/microsoft/AdaptiveCards/releases/tag/21.09) or before releases.
+This package has been deprecated.
+Please migrate to [`adaptivecards-fluentui`](https://www.npmjs.com/package/adaptivecards-fluentui).
+The source code is available in [21.09](https://github.com/microsoft/AdaptiveCards/releases/tag/21.09) or before releases.

 ## Bootstrap the repo